 Indications are that Walter Frisch liked to experiment.
 We already saw that vacuum pump-equipped R/C examples of the WAF 1 undoubtedly existed, albeit in unknown quantities.
 The accompanying photo from Tim Dannels' “Engine Collector’s Journal” (ECJ) files shows a double-ended WAF 1, geared for torque-cancelling but turning-couple inducing contra-rotation.
 The rear prop would of course have to be a pusher.

 Unfortunately, this engine is not mentioned in the text.
-However, Chinn is usually reliable, especially when he has sufficient data to quote actual measurements, so I believe that we may take this as confirmation that at least one 5 cc WAF diesel existed to be measured at some point.
+However, Chinn is usually reliable, especially when he has sufficient data to quote actual measurements, so I believed that we couild take this as confirmation that at least one 5 cc WAF diesel existed to be measured at some point.

-My German friend and colleague Peter Rathke confirms that the existence of this model is an accepted fact among German enthusiasts.
-He tells us that, like its smaller companion, the WAF 5 was a crankshaft front rotary valve unit, presumably designed along the same lines as its smaller relative.
+My German friend and colleague Peter Rathke confirmed that the existence of this model is an accepted fact among German enthusiasts.
+He advised that, like its smaller companion, the WAF 5 was a crankshaft front rotary valve unit, designed along the same lines as its smaller relative.
 However, it is an extremely rare engine today - Peter has never seen one himself.
 It was probably a short-run experimental model built in very small numbers to test the market.